fran/SmartestD8/README.md

 4- Install phploc library:
   - Go to "https://github.com/isa-group/phploc/blob/master/src/Analyser.php".
   - Download the class Analyser.php.
   - Create a folder as:
       phploc
       |->Analyser.php
   - Locate phploc folder in "Drupal_directory/sites/all/libraries/".
 5- Download Code Coverage module.
 For its installation you'll need:
-  5.1 Install XDebug or enable XDebug fastly by uncommenting the following line to [xdebug] -> “zend_extension = ….” in php.ini file of your server.
+  5.1 Install XDebug or enable XDebug fastly by uncommenting the following line to [xdebug] -> "zend_extension = ..." in php.ini file of your server.
-    - Restart the server for applying the changes.
+    - Restart the server to apply the changes.
   5.2 Code Coverage makes changes in the Drupal Core.
-If you do not “touch” the Drupal core, do not apply Code Coverage patch.
+If you do not "touch" the Drupal core, do not apply Code Coverage patch.
-    - You may apply the patch of SmarTest (smarTest.patch) over Code coverage in order to not touch the Drupal core.
+    - You may apply the patch of SmarTest (smartest.patch) over Code coverage to avoid hacking Drupal core.
   5.3 Install Code Coverage.
 6- Install SmarTest.